FAQ

 How do I place an order?

-A close collaberation is the key to ensure that the result matches your vision.
-That's why I recommend to get in touch before sending in any film to discuss what is the best option for your project.
+A close collaboration is the key to ensure that the result matches your vision.
+Please get in touch before sending any film so we can choose the best approach for your project.

 Can I bring and/or pick up the originals personally?